devskale/offpunk/README.md

 * FIXME5: offline web browser use os.system because it’s the only one that understands the ">> file.txt"

 * TODO: number of cache updated in blackbox
-* TODO: don’t add to tour when sync from tour/to_fetch

 This is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk.